 Coming from a Sicilian family, I grew up immersed in Italian culture and some of my earliest memories revolve around heated games of bocce.
 As I grew older, I was fortunate enough to visit the Caribbean and travel across Europe to Spain, France, England, Ireland, Germany, Italy and Turkey.

 I have countless memories from all those locations but nothing captured my heart the way Italy did with Venice’s winding canals and the sense of history and culture that permeates every Italian street.

 With my wanderlust never abating and a deep desire to revisit the place where so many of my relatives were born, I eagerly started working as an Italy country specialist with Audley.
 I’m eager to share my experiences of the country that has influenced so much of my life and where I’ve spent so much of my time.

-Start planning your trip to Italy with Joe by calling
+Start planning your trip to Europe with Joe

 Q&A with Joe

 Flying into Venice at night was a thrilling experience.
 The bright lights emerged atmospherically from the dark water of the Adriatic and I remember feeling a moment of panic as we landed because I couldn’t see the runway from my window and it looked like we were about to plunge straight into the lagoon.
 Taking a private boat from the airport to the hotel, we entered a city unlike anything I had ever seen before.
 Passing by buildings older than my country, bereft of the grating noise of cars honking, the city immediately won me over with its romance.

 Where would you love to travel next?

 The city I cannot wait to return to is Bologna.
 With its rich history, culture and architecture there’s plenty to see and do, but it also has the tastiest food I have ever had.
 In Bologna, tortellini means more than just pasta, it represents spending time with friends and family and letting the worries of the world fall away.